zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 &nbsp;
 <a name="cmdoption-enable-leader-election"></a>

+### -inlcude-year
+Adds year to log headers.

+Default `false`.

+**NOTE**: This flag will be removed in release 2.7 and the year will be included by default.

 ### -enable-leader-election

 Enables Leader election to avoid multiple replicas of the controller reporting the status of Ingress, VirtualServer and VirtualServerRoute resources -- only one replica will report status.